zacharie410/zacharie410/README.md

 # Zacharie - Programmer
 Hello, I'm Zacharie, a passionate programmer with interests in AI, cybersecurity, and network architectures.
-With over 5 years of experience in the tech industry, I have worked on various projects, including state machine NPC modules and server management utilities.
+With years of experience in the tech industry, I have worked on various projects, including state machine NPC modules and server management utilities.

 ## Approach